AdesisNetlife/authrc/README.md

 ```
 0.
   Get all the existent hosts in `.authrc` file (first level object properties)
     If there is no hosts, exit the process

 1.
+  Parse the search string to match like a valid URI
+    If it is not a valid URI, assume the existent value is the hostname
+    Store the parsed value

+2.
   Iterate all the existent properties

-1.1
+2.1
   Check if the `host` string value is a regex-like expression (starts and ends with '/')
     If it is a regex expression, validate it
       If it is not valid, discard the host
       If it is valid, continue
-    If it is NOT a regex `string` value
+    If it is NOT a regex-like string value
       Parse the string like a valid URI (if it is not a valid URI, assume the existent value is the hostname)
         If it is valid and the value is not empty
           Then extract the `hostname`
+            Performs a string comparison between hostnames values
+              If the hostnames matches, set like a valid host
+              If not match, discard the host
         If it is invalid, discard the host

-1.2
+2.2
   Iterate each valid host, matching with the search string to match
     If it is a regex, test it with the search string to match
       If the regex test succeed